dalaing/cofun/blog/posts/pairing_and_io.md

 This only covered pure DSLs and interpreters.

 The [second post](/posts/monad_transformers_and_comonad_transformers.html) in this series tidied that code up by bringing monad transformers into play for the DSL and comonad transformers into play for the interpreter.
-In an aside at the end of that post I mentioned how we could update the we we do pairing to take these transformer stacks into account, and demonstrated that by adding some console `IO` into the DSL.
+In an aside at the end of that post, I mentioned how we could update the we we do pairing to take these transformer stacks into account, and demonstrated that by adding some console `IO` into the DSL.

 The [third post](/posts/coproducts_for_free_and_products_for_cofree.html) in this series covered the use of coproducts and products to separate our concerns a little further.